 Technology for training

 A prominent UK dental school has developed VR to allow dental surgeries to teach students how much pressure to use when drilling.

 A mirror and a haptic dental drill with feedback technology enable trainees to sense touch and force in a VR environment, as they operate on virtual 3D teeth shown on a screen.
 A real foot pedal controls the drill speed and settings, while eye glasses track head movement so that the 3D model on the screen moves relative to the head movement.
-Students practise procedures, watch their filmed performance and learn from mistakes before they get anywhere near a patient.
+Students practice procedures, watch their filmed performance and learn from mistakes before they get anywhere near a patient.